 With such diversity, there is no shortage of tutors or students, and plenty of ways to find them, too.
 Many foreign students are attracted to the capital thanks to its excellent reputation in terms of higher education as well as its vibrant nightlife and diversity.

 The UK capital has one of the largest concentrations of universities and educational institutions in the world, with 20 Universities and 40 Higher Education Institutions.
 On top of this, there are foreign universities which have London branches, such as the University of New York, for instance.
 The Big Smoke can boast a student population of more than 400,000!

-With around 40% of school and college pupils in London having private tuition, be it for entrance exams for grammar schools, SATS preparation or specific subject tutoring, it seems that there are many excellent tutors to be found.
-The average going rate for a lesson in the city is about £22.50, so you can expect to receive a good service.
+With around 40% of school and college pupils in London receiving private tuition, be it for entrance exams for grammar schools, SATS preparation or specific subject tutoring, there are many excellent tutors to be found and options to suit the needs of every student.
+The average going rate for a lesson in the city is about £22.50 per hour, so you can expect to receive a good service.

-With such a large city as London, there is usually an excellent choice of tutors for each subject, especially the more common ones, allowing you to choose a tutor who suits your needs exactly.
-The tutor’s profiles often have reviews from previous pupils to help you choose as well.
-You pay the agency for the lessons who in turn pay the tutor once the lesson is completed, so there is no exchange of money at the end of lessons.
-Tutors often have to report back to the agency after each lesson, detailing what exactly was done in the lesson and its length.
+When it comes to paying for your private tutoring, you pay the agency for the lessons who in turn pay the tutor once the lesson is completed, so no exchange of money takes place at the end of lessons.
+Tutors often have to report back to the agency after each lesson, detailing what exactly was done in the lesson as well as its length.